telerik/reporting-docs/using-reports-in-applications/export-and-configure/cache-management/other-reportviewer-controls/configuring-custom-cache-provider.md

->important The cache settings mentioned in this article are not obligatory, and they do not apply to the            __HTML5 Viewer__  or its Angular, WebForms and MVC wrappers.
+> The cache settings mentioned in this article are not obligatory, and they do not apply to the            __HTML5 Viewer__  or its Angular, WebForms and MVC wrappers.
 Details about the Cache Storage of the Reporting REST           Service that works with the HTML5 Viewer are available in           [Cache Management: HTML5 Report Viewer and Reporting REST services]({%slug telerikreporting/using-reports-in-applications/export-and-configure/cache-management/html5-report-viewer-and-reporting-rest-services%})           and [REST Service Storage Settings]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/overview%}).

 Except the preconfigured cache providers, additional providers can be used.
 To do that create a __MyCache__  class that implements         the Telerik.Reporting.Cache.Interfaces.ICache interface.
 Then implement the Telerik.Reporting.Cache.Interfaces.ICacheProvider         interface and its only method should return a new instance of the __MyCache__  class.

->important The cache provider should have a parameterless constructor in order to be instantiated by the Reporting engine.
+> The cache provider should have a parameterless constructor in order to be instantiated by the Reporting engine.

-##

 {{source=CodeSnippets\CS\API\Telerik\Reporting\CustomCacheProviderSnippets.cs region=CustomCacheProviderImplementation}}
 ````C#